 - Source user-generated content (UGC) photography

-- Obtain permissions from users
+- Obtain permissions from users and creators

-- Create a UGC photography library
+- Build a UGC photography library you can reuse across channels

 Step #1: Create & Promote Branded Hashtags